 About

-I am Rebecca.
-Rebecca Livermore as a musician and Rebecca Burman as a Coach, Facilitator, Support Worker, Artist, Teacher and Mental Health First-Aider.
+Rebecca Livermore as a musician and teacher, Rebecca Burman as a Coach, Facilitator, Support Worker, Artist and Mental Health First-Aider.

 I was born and bred a classical musician.
-I went to music college and have been a principal player in various London-based orchestras for 25 years.
+I went to music college and have been a principal player in various London based orchestra’s for 30 years.

 After major, and very successful, surgery in 2019, I went on to lose my brother-in-law to Psychosis and then my Mum to a brain tumour.